On This Day In Judy Garland’s Life And Career – July 16

 Scans provided by Kim Lundgreen.
 Thanks, Kim!

-Judy earned a total of $275,000 and performed a total of seventy shows.
+Judy earned $275,000 and performed seventy shows.
 The two-show-a-night act lasted sixty-eight minutes and included two production numbers.
-The shows began and 7:30 p.m. and 12:30 a.m. respectively.
+The shows began at 7:30 p.m. and 12:30 a.m., respectively.

 The complete show was finally premiered (in any format) on CD on January 13, 2023.